Offered for both your equine partner and pets

 Mild body pathology such as tissue restriction, tight muscles, nerve compression, decreased blood flow and pain exist long before there are debilitating changes such as arthritis, tendonitis and muscle strains.

-Your equine partner can demonstrate these changes by having a decrease in performance, trouble picking up leads, chronic colic, decreased bend, or even a change in attitude about work.
+Your animal can demonstrate these changes by having difficulty rising, decrease in performance or even a change in attitude.

 Many evidence based studies have been conducted on this treatment including using fMRI, which gives us a real time picture of brain and neurologic activity and how it is influenced by acupuncture.
 One common use of acupuncture is in the case of chronic pain.
 This chronic stimulation produces a “wind-up” effect on the nerves and acupuncture can be used to modulate the nervous system and bring it back to a normal state.
 It can also be used to: